 You can’t live without this vital coenzyme.
 However, as you age, NAD levels naturally decline around 50% by age 50 and 90% by age 80.
 This decline affects multiple tissues within your body, including the heart, brain, lungs, liver, skin, spleen, kidneys, pancreas and skeletal muscle.
 It’s one of the key contributors in cognitive functioning, which is why scientists commonly associate low NAD levels with Alzheimer’s, Parkinson’s, cancer and other neurodegenerative diseases.

 Aging, however, isn’t the only cause for low NAD levels.
 Over time, drug and alcohol abuse will reduce your body’s natural amount of NAD, making it harder to break down food into energy.
 People who suffer from post-traumatic stress, anxiety, and depression are also at risk.

-NAD therapy is proven to boost energy, focus, mental clarity, and brain functioning, all while reducing substance cravings and withdrawal symptoms.
+NAD therapy helps to boost energy, focus, mental clarity, and brain functioning, and may reduce substance cravings and withdrawal symptoms.
 Senior adults and people with neurodegenerative diseases report overall improvements in memory, hearing, sight, and mood.
 Some patients refer to it as the best anti-aging therapy.

 We use NAD therapy for a variety of different reasons.
-First, and primarily, because it reduces withdrawal symptoms and pain while simultaneously draining all drugs and other toxins from the body.
-This treatment is proven to eliminate 80-100% of cravings and make the post-acute withdrawal syndrome almost non-existent.
+First, and primarily, because it helps to reduce withdrawal symptoms and pain while simultaneously draining all drugs and other toxins from the body.
+This treatment can greatly reduce cravings and make the post-acute withdrawal syndrome almost non-existent.
 Secondly, unlike sugar or caffeine, NAD produces natural energy.
 Because your body naturally produces this coenzyme, you won’t experience the common crash other substances cause.